CESNET/du-docs/helloworld-cmd.md

 - name is composed only from letters, numbers and '-'
 - name ends with `.dyn.cerit-sc.cz`

 The name is filled in `spec.rules.host` and in `spec.tls`.
 Before you use any name, check in browser it doesn't already exist.
+After creation, it takes a minute to create new DNS entry so your app will not be available right away at specified name, wait one minute.

 ```
 apiVersion: networking.k8s.io/v1